 - 3. The monthly statement of purchases completed using BSC credit cards.

 - f.
 The Accounts Payable Bookkeeper will maintain vendor payment files in alphabetical order, receive invoices directly from the vendors, and send the invoices to the appropriate supervisor for approval.
 They will pay vendors and contractors only for invoices which are within the scope of the vendor’s contract, which have been approved by the responsible supervisor (and also by the Operations Manager when required), and which include all supporting documentation.
 The responsibility to reconcile promptly any discrepancies between invoices, contracts, and receiving reports will reside in Accounts Payable with cooperation from the responsible supervisors.

 5. Documentation and Review

 - a.
 Documentation of each step of a procurement will be maintained by the appropriate staff such that an audit trail is established so that the BSC’s independent auditor, the Executive Director or Operations Manager, or any BSC member can request and review the documentation necessary to evaluate the procurement of a specific good or service for compliance with BSC policies and procedures.
-Specifically, the Contracting & Purchasing Agent will maintain vendor contract files including vendor bids evaluated, approval of the vendor, and signed contracts.
+Specifically, the Contracting & Purchasing Agent will maintain vendor contract files including vendor bids evaluated, justification for each vendor offering the “lowest responsible price", approval of the vendor, and signed contracts.
 The Accounts Payable Bookkeeper will maintain vendor contracts payment files including purchase orders, receiving manifests or receipts, invoices, and copies of checks (or other proof of payment).

 - b.
 Documentation demonstrating vendor selection through a competitive bidding process to find the lowest responsible bid must include bids evaluated (with date, price, delivery charges, and the quantity at which that price was evaluated), which bids were rejected why, and the final selection of the vendor for the given product or service.